Aryeh Lev Stollman

-Aryeh Lev Stollman is a writer and physician based in the United States.
+Aryeh Lev Stollman (born 1954) is a writer and physician based in the United States.
 A neuroradiologist at Mount Sinai Medical Center in New York City, he has also published several works of fiction.

 Early life

 Born in Detroit, Michigan and raised in Windsor, Ontario, where his father was an Orthodox rabbi and professor and chairman of the English Department at the University of Windsor, Stollman studied at Yeshiva University and the Albert Einstein College of Medicine.